MicahElliott/flowrist/README.md

 others to 60 before getting distracted and regressing to more changes.
 It's taken me ~5 significant iterations over 6 months to arrive at _Flowrist_.
 After a few weeks on Flowrist I have had some bursts to 120, and didn't feel any obvious bottlenecks that would limit faster fingers from going further.
+Especially given the no-SFBs patterns listed below.
 It has been tested by me on up to English-5k, plus all the potentially awkward trigrams from [this post][12].
 I'm obviously biased, but this is the most comfortable my wrists have felt on any of the many layouts I've tried in anger.

 ## Defying the analyzers